Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 If you want to keep different sets of IPs separate you can use additional subfolders in the IP directory, for example: `repo/IP/some_folder/my_ip1/my_ip1.xci`.
 Now you can add the .xci normally to any source list file in the list folder of your project.

-When Vivado synthesises the IPs, it creates plenty of additional files whete the .xci file is located.
+When Vivado synthesises the IPs, it creates plenty of additional files where the .xci file is located.
 To avoid to commit those file to the repository, a `.gitignore` file is used.
 This file specifies to git that every file that is not a .xci file inside the IP directory must be ignored.

-#### Vivado IP initialization coefficient files (.coe)
+#### Vivado IP initialisation coefficient files (.coe)
-If you have a .coe file for RAM initialization, you cannot store it inside the IP folder, otherwise it will be ignored as explained earlier.
-You can store it enywhere else in the reposiutory.
+If you have a .coe file for RAM initialisation, you cannot store it inside the IP folder, otherwise it will be ignored as explained earlier.
+You can store it anywhere else in the repository.
-Pay attantion to specify the path to this file as a **relative path**.
+Pay attention to specify the path to this file as a **relative path**.
 This must be done in the text box in vivado GUI when you customise the IP.

 ## A couple of things before getting to work
 Here you can find a couple of details and suggestions that can be useful when working with Hog-handled repository.

 ### Commit before starting the workflow
 All the Hog scripts handling version control are automatically added to your project: this means that you have the possibility to create a reproducible and traceable bitfile, even when you run locally.
-This will happen **only if you commit your local changes before running synthesys**.
+This will happen **only if you commit your local changes before running synthesis**.
 You don't have to push!
 Just commit locally, then you can push when you are sure that your work is good enough.
 If you don't commit, Hog will alert you with a Critical Warning at the beginning of the synthesis.

 ### Different list files